Story at a glance:

 Because heat rises, radiant flooring is especially effective for heating systems as the heat it offers rises and distributes evenly throughout the space.
 It is among the most popular versions of radiant heating due to its efficiency and lack of visual impact on the design of the space.

 Pro: Radiant flooring is arguably the most efficient radiant system.

 Con: It is more difficult and costly to install radiant flooring in a space that already has flooring.
 Radiant baseboards or ceilings then become more appealing.

 Best Use: When combined with geothermal heat sources, radiant flooring is extraordinarily energy-efficient and reliable and pays off fast.

 Radiant ceilings offer a solution for spaces with restrictive or existing flooring.
 But they are the same in terms of design flexibility.
 Even on ceilings, radiant systems don’t impede the visual design of a space.

 Radiant ceilings are useful in commercial and educational spaces where quick and easy installation helps get the building up and running fast.
-The incorporation of a radiant system continues to allow for design flexibility.
+The incorporation of a radiant system continues to allow for design flexibility, says Michael O’Rourke, past president of Barcol-Air USA.
 Radiant panels look and operate just like drywall panels, and therefore can be painted and affixed with lights, molding, sprinklers, or speakers just like a normal ceiling.

 Pro: Radiant ceiling is easy to install and offers design flexibility.